syedwshah/VoiceBooking/README.md

 ## Next Steps

-- Connect the Vapi webhook handler to enrich transcripts and drive real summary generation via OpenAI Responses.
+- Connect the Vapi webhook handler to enrich transcripts, drive real summary generation, and stream booking/payment/door events back to the UI.
 - Wire up the OpenAI Realtime WebSocket bridge for the chat booking assistant.
 - Add authentication and persistence if you move beyond a single-user demo.
-- Replace the mock key issuance service with a real smart-lock integration or MCP payment gate.
+- Replace the mock key issuance + payment integrations with real services (smart locks, MCP payments) and expose invoices.
-- Expand the schema/migrations to cover bookings, payments, and audit logs when you progress beyond the prototype.
+- Expand the schema/migrations to cover additional booking lifecycle events (cancellations, refunds, audit logs) when you progress beyond the prototype.

+## Manual Test Checklist

+1. **Spin up the stack** using the steps above (Docker Postgres, migrations, seed, backend, frontend).
+2. **Launch an outreach call** from the dashboard to verify Vapi connectivity (mock updates currently streamed via SSE heartbeat).
+3. **Trigger a booking** by submitting the call brief in booking mode; inspect `GET /api/booking/recent` to confirm the booking, payment entry, and door access code were recorded.
+4. **Regenerate access**: call `POST /api/booking/{booking_id}/door-code` to ensure mock access codes rotate and the session store reflects the change.
+5. **Check seed data** via psql or the `/api/metadata/venues` endpoint to validate venue/room ingestion.

+## Team Setup Notes

+For teammates setting up locally:

+1. `git pull` the latest changes.
+2. Copy `.env.example` → `.env` and fill credentials (especially `DATABASE_URL` if Postgres runs elsewhere).
+3. In `infra/`, run `docker compose up -d` to start the Postgres container (`voicebooking` DB with `postgres/postgres`).
+4. In `backend/`, create/activate the virtualenv and install requirements.
+5. Run migrations with `alembic upgrade head` (ensure `.venv` is activated so env vars load).
+6. Seed reference data with `PYTHONPATH=. python scripts/seed_data.py` (optional but recommended for the demo flow).
+7. Start backend/front-end dev servers as needed.

 ## Tooling & Scripts